 Rates of Oregon Tenant Lawyer / Attorney

-- A reduced hourly rate or flat fee with the right to recover full hourly rates from the opposing party with the goal of Client reimbursement for any prepaid attorney fees.
+- A flat fee agreement with the right to recover full hourly rates from the opposing party with the goal of client reimbursement for any prepaid attorney fees.

-- Contingency fee agreement where Attorney accepts a percentage of the settlement
+- Alternate fee agreement where the attorney accepts the greater of the following:

-- Note: Most contingency fee cases require that no settlement is accepted unless our Attorney’s normal hourly rate is paid unless:
+- Note: Most contingency fee cases require that no settlement is accepted unless our attorney’s normal hourly rate is paid, except when:

-Why we decline some cases: Occasionally we decline cases when the case is too high risk to pursue.
+Why we decline some cases: Occasionally we decline cases when the case is too high risk to pursue and the Client is not willing to pay us hourly.
 Under ORS 90.255 there are reciprocal attorney fee provisions.
 This means that if you are a plaintiff in a case and you cannot meet your burden of proof and you lose, you will be required to pay your landlord’s attorney fees and costs.

-If you are of modest means or have no income: If you are of modest means and cannot afford to pay for our services, the Oregon State Bar Modest Means Program can be reached at 503-684-3763 or toll-free in Oregon at 800-452-7636.
+If you are of modest means or have no income and cannot afford our services: The Oregon State Bar Modest Means Program can be reached at 503-684-3763 or toll-free in Oregon at 800-452-7636.
 If you have no income, Legal Aid may accept your case.
 You may contact Legal Aid at (503) 224-4086.

 Why we don’t offer free tenant advice: If you are of low or no income then you should contact the Oregon State Bar Modest Means program or Legal aid.
 As we receive no government funding, we need to charge the public like every other business so we can pay livable wages to our staff.